-Welcome to our consultation event for the proposed Battery
+Welcome to our community event for the proposed Mowbray

-Energy Storage System.
+Battery Energy Storage System.

 We are keen to share our plans with you.
-They include not just energy storage, but also areas reserved for habitat enhancement and tree planting to support local wildlife and help screen the site.
+They include not just energy storage, but also 37 acres of land reserved for habitat enhancement and tree planting to support local wildlife and help screen the site.